 If you were injured in a car wreck you are often concerned with various issues.
-One issue may be if you were not wearing your seatbelt when your collision occurred.
+One issue is if you were not wearing your seatbelt when your collision occurred.
 If the police officers documented this fact on the police report, then the insurance company will find out about it once they receive the police report.
 You should discuss your case with our car accident injury lawyer Doug Goyen.
-Attorney Goyen has represented thousands of people for car accident injuries since 1997 including cases where the injured person was not wearing a seatbelt.
+As a Dallas accident lawyer, attorney Goyen has represented thousands of people for car accident injuries since 1997 including cases where the injured person was not wearing a seatbelt.

 SEATBELTS SAVE LIVES IN TEXAS

 Nearly half of Texas teenagers killed in car accidents in 2018 were not wearing seat belts.
 Accidents involving motor vehicles are the leading cause of death among adolescents, but one simple click could help change that.
 That is why the Texas Department of Transportation’s “Teen Click It or Ticket” campaign encourages teens to click it every time they get in a car.

 Obtaining a driver’s license is a rite of passage for teenagers, but when they begin driving, they fail to consider how their lack of experience puts them at a higher risk of being involved in an accident.
 Because tragedy can strike at any time, all parents, teachers, and other influencers should encourage teens to buckle up every time, no matter how short the trip.

 All drivers and passengers in Texas are required by law to wear seat belts.
 Unbelted drivers and passengers, including those in the back seat, face fines and fees of up to $200.

 Seat belts keep passengers and drivers from being thrown from a moving vehicle, which is almost always fatal.
 Seat belt use reduces the risk of death in a car accident by 45 percent.
 The figure rises to 60% in pickup truck accidents.

 HOW WILL MY CASE BE AFFECTED BY THE LACK OF A SEATBELT?